melvinbaiju27/Operating-System-Programs/README.md

     - Implements different page replacement algorithms such as FIFO, LRU, Optimal, etc., to manage memory.

 ## Getting Started
+To access the web page, open the index.html file in your web browser.
+Each section of the web page contains a description and code snippets for the corresponding operating system program.

+File Structure
+index.html: The main HTML file that structures the content of the web page.

+styles.css: The CSS file that styles the web page.

+script.js: The JavaScript file (if needed) for any interactive functionality.

+Viewing the Web Page
+To view the web page, open the index.html file in your preferred web browser.
+You can navigate through the different sections to explore the various operating system programs and their code implementations.

 To run these programs, you will need a C compiler (e.g., GCC) and a Unix-like operating system.
 Follow the instructions below to compile and run each program.